Skip to main content

 CityCenterDC Holiday Tree

-CityCenterDC lights its jaw-dropping 75-foot Christmas tree during a cheerful (and free) event.
-The ceremony features a countdown, a performance by a seven-piece dance band, balloon artists, face painters and plenty of other holiday-themed activities.
+CityCenterDC lights its jaw-dropping 75-foot Christmas tree during a cheerful (and free) event at the end of November.
+The ceremony features a countdown, a performance by the American Pops Orchestra, balloon artists, face painters and plenty of other holiday-themed activities.
 You can enjoy the tree throughout the holiday season, as well as gorgeous lights along Palmer Alley.
-Stay in the festive mood at Conrad Washington, DC, which features incredible views of the tree, its own rooftop, drink specials and festive decorations.

 Toast to the Season